wyllisMonteiro/mvc_go/README.md

 ## Set up database
 - Go in models/bdd and add your config
 - You can create default db called wiki or change NAME_DB constant
-- That's it because Gorm will create database schema
+- That's it !!!
+Because Gorm will create database schema

 ## Set up linter with vscode
 - Open config vscode file